disblu/guidelines/git/README.md

 # 5 Alternatives

 Like we said before the main purpose of this guide is promote between developers the use of a version control system.
-Besides how much we love git, we know there are more version control systems.
-We cannot say that git is better or worse than others, every version has advantages and disadvantages.
+Besides how much we love Git, we know there are more version control systems.
+We cannot say that Git is better or worse than others, every version has advantages and disadvantages.

 You can find a full list of version control systems [here](https://en.wikipedia.org/wiki/List_of_version_control_software).